 Monika and Tara focus on school-wide integration of digital technologies into local curriculum

-In this webinar we will explore examples of Digital Technology learning in action and examine and strengthen learning activities
+Explore examples of Digital Technology learning in action and examine and strengthen learning activities

-In this webinar we will: Unpack the revised Technology Learning Area, gain a better understanding of the revised curriculum content, and examine the Digital Technology Progress Outcomes in action
+Gain a better understanding of the revised curriculum content, and examine the Digital Technology Progress Outcomes in action

 Explore 'local curriculum' and four high-impact practices in the context of Digital Technology learning

 Explore publications about Digital Technology implementation and set goals specific to your school

 An article on the Raranga Matihiko programme in the February 2021 Education Gazette.

 This news item outlines the new He Marau Pāhekoheko programme available to 50 teachers across the country.